THE CANDY SNATCHERS PRESS

 MAXIMUMROCKNROLL APRIL 1994 #131 CANDY SNATCHERS – “PINTO PONY” EP – TY

-GEARHEAD VOL 1 NO 2 JUNE, 1988 THE CANDY SNATCHERS – PINTO PONY EP
+GEARHEAD VOL 1 NO 2 JUNE, 1988, SPEED KILLS NO. 6 THE CANDY SNATCHERS – PINTO PONY EP

 I remember the first time I saw these guys, I thought Candy Snatchers was a dumb name.
 But alas, it’s always fun to run into a band that winks faster than an A&R man.
 You know, like “takin’ candy from a baby.”
 Wise guys.
 Smart asses.
 I could only have hoped.
 When they hit the stage, I was fulfilled.
 Finger pointin’ foot kickin’ stoopid violence previously manifested in such statesmen as Blag Jesus and Rick Sims, the kind where steel toe comes in real real close to fan face, but barely ever connects.
 Conflict as comedy.
 Real life Warner Bros. cartoons.
 The ragin’ riffs doing the aural for the singer’s fists visual.
 So same old same old – their recorded output so far hasn’t matched the live blast, but this one’s damn close.
 “Pinto Pony” is the face-peeling punk rock midnight ride of this year.
 Two more rockin’ sommumbitches on the flip.
 Get a box of Pampers ‘cause you’re going to shit, baby.